So, you’ve got a fireproof safe – now, what should you put in it?

 These days we have passwords coming out our ears.
 Personally we keep all our passwords stored on an app on a cloud.
 So if there’s a fire, we don’t need a paper copy anywhere.

-But, Chris did recently go through all the password files and print out a paper copy just in case.
-He’s put them all in the safe so we have a clear backup as well.
+But, I did recently go through all the password files and print out a paper copy just in case.
+It would be a good idea to place them in the safe, too.

 Plus, a passport is one of the most secure pieces of documentation for identifying yourself.
 Once the fire has passed, you’ll probably be relying on it to prove your identity to get new drivers licences, etc. delivered, and proving your identity for insurance companies.

-And hey … if worse comes to worst … you can just take a holiday after the fire to take a break from it all.
+And hey … if worse comes to worst … you can just take a holiday after the fire to take a break from it all, right!?

 Fireproof gun safes are increasingly common.
 They tend to be very secure and fireproof – which is awesome.
 So you can either get a dedicated gun safe that’s fireproof (usually required for rifles because of their shape) or a regular safe to keep your pistols.

-We find Steelwater to be the premium gun safe company around.
+We find Steelwater to be the premium gun safe company around in our opinion.
 They create some amazing safes for rifles that are incredibly secure and look really cool.
-If you want to see our recommendations for the best gun safes for different types of weapons, check out our buyers guide for gun safes.
+If you want to see our review of the best gun safes for different types of weapons, check out this review.